-Your life, career, studies, and even relationships all involve progress or growth.
+Your life, career, studies, and even relationships all involve progress or personal growth.
 Sometimes along the way, you may end up feeling stagnant in one or most of these aspects, which is a clear sign that you need to revisit your goals.

 Read on to find out how you can better yourself and shake off that feeling of being lost in the humdrum of daily life:

 Knowing yourself carries more weight than generic self-help books let on.
 It’s not just about what you like to do or what activities you dislike – it’s about what makes you happy, what leaves you seething with rage, what inspires you, who you look up to, and who you never want to turn into.
 Having this information allows you to focus on things you’d like to improve or change about yourself.
 Just be wary about falling into the pit that is self-deprecation, as it’s far too easy to compare your personal growth to the progress of others.
 Business strategist Tracy Repchuk emphasizes the importance of avoiding such comparisons by being proud of where you are.
 Remember that you should only compare your present situation to your own past so you can accurately gauge self-improvement.